wur-bioinformatics/introduction-to-bioinformatics/intro.md

-# Welcome to "Introduction to Bioinformatics"
+# Introduction to bioinformatics

-## Bioinformatics
+## What is bioinformatics?

 The field of bioinformatics deals with research, development and application of computational tools and approaches for expanding the use of molecular,